CKAbundant/Project/GDN/README.md

     # or using cpu
     bash run.sh cpu <dataset>

+    # or running wrapper.py file for multiple experiments
+    python wrapper.py
 ```
-You can change running parameters in the run.sh.
+You can change running parameters in the run.sh or wrapper.py

 # Others
-SWaT and WADI datasets can be requested from [iTrust](https://itrust.sutd.edu.sg/)
+Each column of SWaT and European Credit Fraud Dataset are saved a numpy file.
+Run `npy2csv.ipynb` under `preprocess` folder to re-create the original dataset in csv format prior to further data processing to generate the required train.csv, test.csv and list.txt

 # Citation
-If you find this repo or our work useful for your research, please consider citing the paper
+All credit should go to the original researchers on GDN.
+Please consider citing the paper
 ```
 @inproceedings{deng2021graph,
   title={Graph neural network-based anomaly detection in multivariate time series},